 Underwater working conditions are varied and can be adverse.
 Diver’s gear or tools can interfere with any single method of alerting.
 And, diver perception of sound and visual cues is highly individual and variable.
 For this reason, APA provides a redundant set of alerting mechanisms.
 Working together, the mechanisms combine to provide the maximum probability of alerting the diver to critical air reserve status information.

 The alert unit emits loud audible alerts.
 Placed on the mask strap close to the diver’s ear, the signals are intense to the non-hooded warm water diver and clearly audible with a hood.

-High-intensity LED provide a strong visual signal.
-This method is in particular effective in dark or turbid conditions and when loud ambient noise due to tool use or similar might interfere with audible signaling.
-APA-RX also comes with a fiber optic ‘light stalk’ with suction cup.
+High-intensity LED to provide a strong visual signal.
+This method is in particular effective in dark or turbid conditions and when loud ambient noise due to tool use or similar might interfere with audible signalling.
+APA-RX also comes with a fibre-optic ‘light stalk’ with suction cup.
 Stick it on the mask for a peripheral view vision of the light signals even in bright conditions.

 The high-intensity LED and the audible alerts are also easily spotted by other team members, providing another means of notifying to a diver that misses all alerts.

 Information For The DSO: Why Use the APA System In Your Diving Program?